-The chapter that contains verse 23 (Matthew chapter 10), if understood in the context of the A.N.E., yields a considerable amount of information, most of it quite surprising!
+The chapter that contains verse 23 (Matthew chapter 10), if understood in the context of the late Second Jewish Commonwealth in the A.N.E., yields a considerable amount of information, most of it quite surprising!
 Our exegesis of the chapter informs us about dark days and grisly struggles of the early Church in an unbelieving Jewish world.
 And our cross-references to other similar passages give meaning and shape to the opposition faced and the hope held by Christians undergoing trials, beatings, imprisonment, hunger and death.
 Much more could be said, but space forbids it.

 In the end, however, we are not disadvantaged to know the true meaning and the wider implications of this fascinating verse.
 The earliest Christians lived in the final days of an epoch that started on Mount Sinai and ended in A.D.70.
 After that, all remaining vestiges of Hebrew political history ended seven decades later in the totally disastrous Bar Kokhba Israelite Rebellion of A.D.132-136.